wedesoft/sfsim/index.markdown

 permalink: /
 ---

-*sfsim* is an upcoming realistic space flight simulator where you take control of every mission phase.
+*sfsim* is an upcoming realistic space flight simulator where you take control of a space craft.
-Planned features are liftoff, orbital docking, lunar landings, atmospheric reentry, and final touchdown.
-The plan is to include a true-to-scale Earth-Moon system.
+Fly in and out of atmosphere over a true-to-scale Earth.

 See [github.com/wedesoft/sfsim][1] for source code and build instructions.